redox-os/book/src/ch01-03-why-a-new-os.md

 Thus Redox is an unique opportunity to show the microkernel potential for the mainstream operating systems universe.

+## Benefits

+### True modularity

+You can modify/change many system components without a system restart, similar to but safer than some kernel modules and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

+### Bug isolation

+Most system components run in user-space on a microkernel system.
+Because of this, bugs in most system components won't [crash the system/kernel](https://en.wikipedia.org/wiki/Kernel_panic).

+### Restartless design

+A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

+Since most of the system components are in userspace, they can be replaced on-the-fly, reducing downtime of servers a lot.

+### Easy to develop and debug

+Most of the system components run in userspace, simplifying the testing and debugging.

+You can read more about the above benefits on [this](https://doc.redox-os.org/book/ch04-01-microkernels.html) page.

 ## Advanced Filesystem

 Redox provides an advanced filesystem, [RedoxFS](https://gitlab.redox-os.org/redox-os/redoxfs).
 It includes many of the features in [ZFS](https://en.wikipedia.org/wiki/OpenZFS), but in a more modular design.